 Make Hokkaido style milk bread rolls with this simple recipe.
 These milk bread rolls are super soft, airy, moist, and slightly sweet.
 They’re very easy to put together and hold up well when made ahead.
 They’re perfect for your holiday dinner party and simple enough to make as an everyday recipe.

 Now that the weather has turned cold and the holiday season is around the corner, I want to bring these soft and fluffy bread rolls to your Thanksgiving dinner table.
 My goal was to develop a very easy recipe that requires minimal hands-on time and yields the best result.
-After much testing and refinement, my teammate Lilja and I finally settled on this easy milk bread roll recipe.
+After much testing and refinement, I finally settled on this easy milk bread roll recipe.

 Why this recipe